semaphoreci/docs/docs/docs/using-semaphore/environments.md

 :::warning

-Anyone with write access to the repository can edit the pipeline file and remove the deployment target in the promotion.
+Anyone with write access to the repository can edit the pipeline file and remove the environment in the promotion.

 :::